Cray-HPE/docs-csm/operations/network/Gateway_Testing.md

 1. Obtain the admin client secret.

-   Because we do not have access to `kubectl` outside of the cluster, obtain the admin client secret by running the following command on an NCN.
+   Because access to `kubectl` is not possible from outside of the cluster, obtain the admin client secret by running the following command on an NCN.

    ```bash